AdobeDocs/experience-manager-screens.en/help/using/targeted-audience.md

 ## Marketing Solution Partners {#marketing-partners}

 Marketing Solution Partners work closely with clients and agencies to help them achieve their marketing objectives.

+The following diagram shows the roles that we will refer to throughout the guide.

 >[!NOTE]
 >